syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Effects.md

 # Effects

 The [`SfEffectsView`] control provides support to ripple effect, highlight effect, and more.
-This section explains about different effects available in effects view.
+This section explains about different effects available in the effects view control.

 ## Highlight